fabianp/hrf_estimation/README.rst

 Hemodynamic Response Function estimation from functional MRI data
 =================================================================

-This describes a Python package that implements the routines described in the paper
+This is a Python package that implements the routines described in the paper

 "HRF estimation improves sensitivity of fMRI encoding and decoding models", Fabian Pedregosa, Michael Eickenberg, Bertrand Thirion and